 If you’re just getting into customizing bikes, you should buy a Tomos, download Fred’s Guide, get the bike running well, and then customize it like crazy.
 The most you can get wrapped up into these builds is a couple of thousand bucks, so it’s a cost-effective option, too.
 The company went bankrupt in 2019, but there’s still plenty of aftermarket parts out there, and if you browse your local classifieds you’ll find these out there for basically pocket change.

 Speaking of the Honda Rebel, the bike makes for a fantastic motorcycle to customize.
 Honda really built the bike with this in mind.
 Most of the motorcycle is exposed and ready for customization.
 It doesn’t really matter what displacement you buy.
 Both the 300 and 500 are ready for some fancy custom parts.
 If you enjoy the styling and ethos of the platform but are deterred by the very small displacement options, last year brought the world an 1100cc version to market that is sure to captivate modders who are seeking something with a little more “girth”.

 I haven’t customized my model yet, but that’s mostly because I haven’t decided what I want to do.
 Part of me wants to stick some mini-ape-hangers on there and lean into the small cruiser thing, but the other part of me wants to go more of a scrambler route.
 The cool thing about the Rebel is you can do whatever you want to it.
-It’s a great blank canvas.
-Check out the manufacturer’s website
+It’s a great blank canvas for anyone that wants to modify their bike.

 I typically see builders using the Continental GT over the INT650, but that’s really up to you.
 The basic frame and powerplant of the bikes are very similar, so either will be just fine to take and transform into the custom motorcycle you always wanted.
 Of course, doing so will probably void that nice big warranty Royal Enfield gives these bikes.